Full-Bloch beams and ultrafast Rabi-rotating vortices: The Full-Bloch beam concept

-Coherent control hence allows us to rotate the whole $xyt$ topological strings around the $t$ axis by setting the relative phase delay $\varphi_{AB}$ between the two pulses.
-An example of this is shown in Fig.~\ref{FIG_exp_bottle1}, left panel, where two vortex trajectories with the same winding are shown in the $0.5$-$\SI{6.0}{\pico\second}$ time range, for two slightly different values of phase delay.
-The entire $xyt$ topological surface described by the vortex strings when sweeping the relative phase $\varphi_{AB}$ can be drawn as illustrated in Fig.~\ref{FIG_exp_bottle1}, right panel.
-It has been mapped at regular time intervals of $\SI{0.1}{\pico\second}$, upon changing $\varphi_{AB}$ by successive $\sim\lambda/8$ steps (solid spheres).
-It is almost symmetric around the initial vortex position, and its radius breathes with the Rabi period.
-Here the detail of the spiraling vortex line during a single Rabi period ($2.0 - \SI{2.8}{\pico\second}$) is shown (blue tube, sampled every $\SI{20}{\femto\second}$), as an example of how such a line is carved on the topological surface.
-It is straightforwardly observed that every encircling line that encompasses the topological surface produces a unitary phase winding, for every value of $\varphi_{AB}$.
-If the phase delay between the two pulses is not controlled, and is randomly varying, the overall effect is to have an external 2D region that is never touched by the vortex core, an intermediate corona which is stochastically spanned by the flow vorticity, and an inner region of high flow intensity varying in direction pulse-by-pulse.
-The circular symmetry of the surface is a direct consequence of the symmetry of the initial vortex pulse $A$, of the Gaussian pulse $B$ and of their concentric alignment.
-This is also evident in the panels of Fig.~\ref{FIG_exp_phase}, which report amplitude and phase of the polariton fluid at a \emph{fixed} time into the dynamics ($t=\SI{2.6}{\pico\second}$) but for \emph{different} phase delays ($\varphi_{AB}$ spaced by $\pi/2$ intervals, which in other terms is $\lambda/4$ length delay differences).
-The displacement distance of the vortex from the centre at this time is always the same, but changing for the azimuthal direction according to the previous considerations, describing an almost perfect circle (black/white line).
-The rartex line in the virtual $xy\varphi_{AB}$ space assumes the helicoidal shape, as represented in Fig.~\ref{FIG_exp_phase}, right panel.
+The trajectory of the observed vortex core is reported as $xyt$ vortex lines in Fig.~\ref{FIG_exp_bottle1}a, in the $0.5$--$\SI{10}{\pico\second}$ time range, where the two vortex lines correspond to two different realizations, upon starting with opposite iOAM ({\it i.e.}, opposite initial vortices imprinted by the pulse $A$, either $l_A=+1$ or $l_A=-1$).
+When starting with opposite windings, also opposite spiraling directions (eOAM) are obtained.
+Additionally, the fine delay control allows us to rotate the whole $xyt$ core trajectory around the $t$ axis, by changing the optical phase shift $\varphi_{AB}$ between the two pulses.
+As an example, the two specific realizations corresponding to slightly different values $\varphi_{AB}^\prime$ and $\varphi_{AB}^{\prime\prime}$ are shown in Fig.~\ref{FIG_exp_bottle1}b, in the $0.5$--$\SI{6.0}{\pico\second}$ time range.
+The entire set of core trajectories describes a closed $xyt$ topological surface, upon scanning the phase shift $\varphi_{AB}$ along one complete $2\pi$ turn, as shown in Fig.~\ref{FIG_exp_bottle1}c.
+The surface has been mapped in a limited time range (a single Rabi period, $2.0$--$\SI{2.8}{\pico\second}$) upon registering the phase singularity position (solid spheres) at egular time intervals of $\SI{0.1}{\pico\second}$, and by changing $\varphi_{AB}$ by successive $\sim\pi/4$ steps.
+Here the detail of a specific vortex string (blue tube sampled every $\SI{20}{\femto\second}$) demonstrates how the line is perfectly carved on the topological surface.
+It is observed that every $xy$ encircling path that encompasses the topological surface produces a unitary phase winding, for every time into the dynamics and every value of $\varphi_{AB}$.
+The closed surface is fundamentally symmetric around the initial vortex position, and its radius breathes with the Rabi period.
+The circular symmetry of the surface is a direct consequence of the symmetry of both the initial vortex pulse $A$ and the Gaussian pulse $B$, and of their coaxial alignment.
+The circular symmetry is further evident in the panels of Fig.~\ref{FIG_exp_bottle1}d, which report the amplitude and phase of the polariton field at a fixed time of the dynamics ($t=\SI{2.6}{\pico\second}$) but for different phase delays ($\varphi_{AB}$ spaced by $\pi/2$ intervals, which in other terms is $\lambda/4$ length delay differences).
+The vortex core is at this time displaced from the centre by always the same distance, but at a changing azimuthal direction that directly maps the optical phase shift, and describes an almost perfect circle (see black/white line in the density maps Fig.~\ref{FIG_exp_bottle1}d).
+The vortex line at a fixed time can also be represented in the $xy\varphi_{AB}$ space, where it assumes the helicoidal shape, as represented in Fig.~\ref{FIG_exp_bottle1}e.